United Kingdom by-election records: Longest period between by-election losses for a party

 Since their formation, the Liberal Democrats have held every Lib Dem seat contested at a by-election, of which there have been 3.
 Including their predecessor parties, their most recent by-election loss was the 1982 Mitcham and Morden by-election, lost by the SDP ago.
 The SDP candidate had however defected from Labour – the last seat lost by either party that had been won at a previous election was the 1957 Carmarthen by-election, lost by the Liberals ago.
 Since 1982, the Liberal Democrats and predecessors together have defended 4; since 1957 they have defended 5 seats.

 By-elections in seats held by minor and nationalist parties are rare, and so most have never lost a seat.
 The SNP lost their first seat at the 2023 Rutherglen and Hamilton West by-election.
-The DUP and Plaid Cymru have defended but never lost a seat at a by-election, Sinn Féin have only lost seats by disqualification, and the UUP have never lost more than one seat in a row.
+The DUP, Plaid Cymru, and Reform UK have defended but never lost a seat at a by-election, Sinn Féin have only lost seats by disqualification, and the UUP have never lost more than one seat in a row.
 No by-election has ever been called in an SDLP held seat.

 Longest period without an opposition gain

 For a period of 11 years, from the 1997 general election until the 2008 Crewe and Nantwich by-election, the principal opposition Conservative Party failed to register a by-election gain against the incumbent Labour Government.
-This is the longest period of such failure since records began, and more than twice the previous record of the five years it took the then Labour opposition to gain the 1957 Lewisham North by-election.
-Labour did however lose 3 seats to the Liberal Democrats in that period, their first being the 2003 Brent East by-election.
+This is the longest period of such failure since records began, and more than twice the previous record of the five years it took the Labour opposition to gain the 1957 Lewisham North by-election.
+Labour did however lose three seats to the Liberal Democrats in that period, their first being the 2003 Brent East by-election.

 The Labour Party, in its period in opposition starting in 2010, did not register a gain for over nine years, between the 2012 Corby by-election and the 2022 Wakefield by-election.
 In this period, the Conservative government lost three seats in by-elections where the former Conservative incumbent stood for a different party (2014 Clacton by-election and 2014 Rochester and Strood by-election, both lost to UKIP) or as an independent (2016 Richmond Park by-election, lost to the Liberal Democrats).
 Their first loss in a by-election without a sitting incumbent was to the Liberal Democrats at the 2019 Brecon and Radnorshire by-election.

-Apart from the brief parliaments of 1910, 1950-1 and 1974, the parliaments of 1951-5 and 1997-2001 are the only occasions when the Government did not lose a by-election.
+Apart from the brief parliaments of 1910, 1950–1 and 1974, the parliaments of 1951–5 and 1997–2001 are the only occasions when the Government did not lose a by-election.